DrAbcOfficial/metatcl/README.md

 }
 ```

-and input`tcl_exec crosshair_switch`，you will see switch crosshair with a diffrent say comment
+and input`s_tcl_exec crosshair_switch`，you will see switch crosshair with a diffrent say comment

 # 🙏🏻Acknowledgements: